oracle/sd4j/README.md

 The SD4J project supports both SD v1.5 and SD v2 style models, the difference is detected automatically on loading.
 For models which do not support classifier-free guidance or negative prompts, such as SD-Turbo, the guidance scale should be set to a value less than 1.0 which disables that guidance.
 Models like SD-Turbo can generate acceptable images in as few as two diffusion steps.
+Usually the model type is autodetected, but depending on how the model is exported to ONNX format this detection can fail causing the image generation process to crash.
+In such cases supplying the `--model-type {SD1.5, SD2}` argument with the appropriate parameter will fix the model type.

 ## Installation